ryanklee/think-taink/docs/implementation_plan.md

 - [ ] Create configuration interface for system parameters
 - [ ] Develop dashboards for monitoring system performance and AI agent activities
 - [ ] Implement user authentication and authorization system
+- [ ] Design and implement an experiment configuration and management interface
+- [ ] Create visualizations for experimental results and behavioral analyses
+- [ ] Develop tools for comparing and contrasting different experimental outcomes

 ## 6. Testing and Quality Assurance
 - [ ] Implement comprehensive unit testing suite